What is Data Transformation?

 Normalization – Data normalization is the process of scaling the data to enable “apples-to-apples” comparisons of metrics and features across multiple data sets, either integrated or analyzed and compared separately.
 Normalization may also be used to eliminate noise or skews in the source data.
 Examples of normalization techniques are as follows:

-• Z-score normalization: z-score normalization assigns a value to the value associated with its place/position relative to other values using a normal/gaussian distribution
+• Z-score normalization: Z-score normalization assigns a value to the value associated with its place/position relative to other values using a normal/Gaussian distribution

 • Decimal scaling: normalizing the value of the attribute by standardizing the decimal point placement.